katcipis/sophia/notes/golang.md

 won't be always the right tool, in some cases they can even make things worse.

-With channels, your approach is to only allow one goroutine has access to data by message passing.
+With channels, your approach is to only allow one goroutine to have access to data by message passing.
 For example, on a pipeline, after you write a message passing some pointer through a channel you must NOT use that message anymore, or you will have race conditions, after the message is